entrope/srnx/Succinct_RINEX.md

 The SHA-256 digest is a cryptographic message digest defined by the United States government.
 A formal definition is given in [FIPS 180-4](https://csrc.nist.gov/publications/detail/fips/180/4/final).

+## <a name="digest-20"></a>Digest 20: BLAKE2b, 16-byte output
+## <a name="digest-21"></a>Digest 21: BLAKE2b, 32-byte output
+## <a name="digest-22"></a>Digest 22: BLAKE2b, 64-byte output

+The BLAKE2b digest is a cryptographic message digest defined by the cryptographic research community with different tradeoffs than the SHA family of digests.
+The [libsodium](https://doc.libsodium.org/) library provides a convenient implementation of these variants of BLAKE2b.
+A formal definition is given in [RFC 7693](https://www.rfc-editor.org/rfc/rfc7693.txt).

 ## Rationale for digest choices